willnorris/willnorris.com/content/posts/2021/intentionally-positive/index.md

 There's a concept in improvisational acting and comedy called "Yes, and…".
-It's a technique of accepting whatever idea or direction your partner gives you (the "yes"), and then build on that (the "and").
+It's a technique of accepting whatever idea or direction your partner gives you (the "yes"), and then building on that (the "and").
 Even if the idea seems preposterous or isn't where you were wanting to go.
 In business settings, this is often discussed in connection with brainstorming sessions, but I think it applies here as well because it's really about attitude.
 If we're dealing with legacy code or unclear policies, we accept whatever we have today, and then build on it.
 We may still end up changing it, even drastically, but it means we will do so with an intentionally positive attitude.

 Bob Ross was famous for saying that "we don't make mistakes, we have happy accidents".
 What is that, if not applying "yes, and…" to his painting?
 Yes